-The work of the Council for Economic Education (CEE) is supported by business leaders and educators who are committed to improving economic and financial education in our nation’s classroom.
+The work of the Council for Economic Education (CEE) is supported by corporations, foundations, and individuals who are committed to improving economic and financial education in our nation’s classrooms.

 Learn more about the Council for Economic Education in this three minute video.

 What Can Your Dollars Do?